 Effective for fiscal year ending 2018, city contribution rates will be made in accordance with the annual Risk Sharing Valuation Study.
 The city contribution rate in any fiscal year will not be greater than the city contribution rate projected in the initial Risk Sharing Valuation Study for that fiscal year plus 5%.
-The city contribution rate projected in the initial Risk Sharing Valuation Study for that fiscal year will not be less than the city contribution rate projected in the initial Risk Sharing Valuation Study for that fiscal year minus 5%.
+The city contribution rate in any fiscal year will not be less than the city contribution rate projected in the initial Risk Sharing Valuation Study for that fiscal year minus 5%.